hixmanshu00/iTodo/README.md

     ```bash
     npm install
     ```
+3. Create a `.env` file in the root of the backend directory and add your backend connection string:

+    ```env
+    BACKEND_URL = yourIPAdress:5000
+    ```

-3. Start the Expo development server:
+4. Start the Expo development server:

     ```bash
     npm start
     ```

-4. Use the Expo Go app on your mobile device or an emulator to run the app.
+5. Use the Expo Go app on your mobile device or an emulator to run the app.

 ## Usage